LucasDSL/APInsights/README.md

 cd apinsights
 ```

-3. On this directory, create a ".env" file for the database credentials and fill it like below
+3. On this directory, create a ".env" file for the mariadb credentials and fill it like below

 ```txt
 HOST=<host_name>